prasunthapa10/Listing_Project/README.md

+# Listing_project: How to generate a random upper case letter.
 # Introduction
 This document details the generation of a java program that writes an uppercase letter to the console.
 This code is managed inside Github.com and uses the Math.random() method as well as a custom method call.